mcmatan/int/README.md

 ### Floyd's Cycle-Finding Algorithm (Floyd's Tortoise and Hare)
 - Uses two pointers: a slow pointer moving one step and a fast pointer moving two steps
 - If there's a cycle, the pointers will eventually meet
+- Finding the point of cycle:
+    a. executing fast and slow (fast +2, slow+1) until they meet
+    b. keeping slow at current place, and creating another slow, moving them both until they meet.
+That would be the result.
+    c.
+This works because mathematically fast and slow meeting point distance from cycle point is always equal to starting point to cycle point.
+- This algorithm can be used to find duplicates in an array in the case of all numbers are between bounds.

 #### Cycle Detection Template
 ```javascript